 Well, this is the challenge!

 There is no easy answer for this, at least not as easy as the above.
 It depends more on your application, than the technology.
 Can your app cope with unavailable data temporarily? - can it cope with partitions, data merging, high latency, and more? - each application has a different answer to this.

-For example, say you are using a RDBMS - you could have the master in one region, slave in another - with synchronous replication.
-This means that you always have to write to the master - but network partitions are not uncommon, master may not be available, or the slave may not be available from the master - do you stop accepting transactions?
-OK - try master master - how do you deal with "split brain" and reconciling conflicts once the network joins up again?
+For example, say you are using a RDBMS - you could have the controller in one region, agent in another - with synchronous replication.
+This means that you always have to write to the controller - but network partitions are not uncommon, controller may not be available, or the agent may not be available from the controller - do you stop accepting transactions?
+OK - try controller controller - how do you deal with "split brain" and reconciling conflicts once the network joins up again?